FreddieSethi/Taxi-Fare-Predictions/README.md

 large_luggage: Whether the passenger(s) carried a large piece of luggage or not.
 The target attribute that needs to be predicted is called fare.

-## Modelling Tool

-For predictive modelling, you will be using either the Google Colab or Jupyter notebook environment, as introduced in the labs.
-The Jupyter notebook you develop will be the core of your submission for this assignment.
-Additionally, you will need to upload your predictions to a model checker provided on Kaggle.

 ## Intended Learning Outcomes (ILOs)

 - Data Exploration and Preprocessing: